1,000 signatures reached

 Greystones & Delgany are currently undergoing a frenzy of development, with new housing estates approved and planted in every available field left.
 Not only is the infrastructure (roads, public transport links, schools, heathcare, etc.) not keeping up, but nature is taking a huge hit.

 So what if the answer to overdevelopment was to create a Community Nature Reserve – a gift to current and future generations?
+Following 2 years of research by Eoin Llewellyn here are key realistic projects that can be implemented to rehabilitate nature.

 • Expand the Glen of the Downs on both sides of the Three-Trout stream with permanent native forest.